datalad-handbook/book/docs/basics/101-136-filesystem.rst

 only using Git tools only, outlined in the following hidden section.
 If you are a Git user, you will be very familiar with it.

-.. findoutmore:: Renaming with Git tools
+.. find-out-more:: Renaming with Git tools

    Git has built-in commands that provide a solution in two steps.